 - Particularly so in the university holidays – July/August

-- Fethiye-Olympos (and the reverse) tends to be the cheapest route and most popular with backpackers
+- Fethiye-Olympos (and the reverse) tends to be the cheapest route and most popular with backpackers and young travellers

 - Check the ages of other passengers when booking